isomerpages/nlb-biblioasia/index.md

       button: A History of The Padang
       url: /vol-18/issue-1/apr-to-jun-2022/history-padang
   - infopic:
+      title: The Story of Singapore’s Changing Wet Markets
+      subtitle: places
+      button: wet markets now and then
+      url: /vol-18/issue-1/apr-to-jun-2022/singapore-changing-wet-markets
+      image: /images/Vol 18 Issue 1/Highlight3.png
+      description: Wet markets have existed in Singapore since 1825.
+Zoe Yeo looks at how these markets have changed over time.
+      alt: wet markets
+  - infopic:
       title: The Poet and the Night Train
       subtitle: "Video: Stories from BiblioAsia"
       description: "He writes Singapore’s first book-length poem, then vanishes from